maliMirkec/personal-website/site/side-projects/ui-dev-mentoring/slides/index.md

 ---
 layout: slides-index
 title: Slides
-description: The slides for The UI Development Mentoring Program tips.
+old_description: The slides for The UI Development Mentoring Program tips.
+description: Discover a range of slides designed to support aspiring UI Developers in their journey of learning and developing skills, from the basics to advanced topics.
 ogImage: /gfx/jpg/ui-dev-mentoring.jpg
 tagline:
   - The UI Development Mentoring Program tips are available as slides, too.